secvisogram/csaf-cms-backend/README.md

 ## Developing

 The configuration of the application as well as the compose file is done in a local **.env** file.
-To start, simply copy the **.env.example** file.
+To start, simply copy the **.env.example** file to **.env**.
-If you want different passwords, database names or ports you can change them here.
+If you want different passwords, database names or ports you can change them in that file.
 Please note that the following setup is for development purposes only and should not be used in production.

 - run `docker compose up`
 - After Keycloak is up, open a second terminal window and run